Japan-Uganda Relations

 ---|---|

-2010 | Parliamentary Vice Minister for Foreign Affairs Nishimura |
+2010 | Parliamentary Vice-Minister for Foreign Affairs Nishimura |

-2011 | Vice Minister of Defense Watanabe |
+2011 | State Minister of Defense Watanabe |

 2012 | Their Imperial Highnesses Prince and Princess Akishino |

-2012 | Parliamentary Vice Minister for Foreign Affairs Murakoshi |
+2012 | Parliamentary Vice-Minister for Foreign Affairs Murakoshi |

-2014 | State Minister of Cabinet Office Nishimura, Parliamentary Vice Minister of the Environment Makihara |
+2014 | State Minister of Cabinet Office Nishimura, Parliamentary Vice-Minister of the Environment Makihara |

 2015 | Parliamentary Vice-Minister of Defense Ishikawa |